Romantic island-hopping in Gothenburg's southern archipelago

 Remember that the choice of activities, and opening times of restaurants, shops and hotels vary over the year.
 Check the companies’ own websites for current information.

 Departure to Donsö

-Take the 281 ferry service for Vrångö island out to beautiful Donsö.
+Take the 281 ferry service ending at Vrångö out to beautiful Donsö.
 The ferry makes the round trip every day of the week, all year round.
-It runs twice a day from Stenpiren in central Gothenburg.
+It runs twice a day (every weekday) from Stenpiren in central Gothenburg.
 You can also choose to catch the ferry that runs more frequently from Saltholmen.
 Trams run to Saltholmen from the city centre and the journey takes 35 minutes.

-The first sight to greet you at the ferry landing on Donsö is the red fishermen’s shacks.
-Donsö is one of the largest islands in the archipelago and fishing and shipping have been an important part of life here for many years.
-From the harbour it is a just a short walk to the island’s small boutiques and studios, as well as several wonderful nature trails and fine bathing spots.
-One lookout point that is well worth a visit is Radarberget, which gives you fantastic views over the entire archipelago.
+The first sight to greet you at the ferry landing on Donsö is the red fisherman’s huts.
+Donsö is one of the largest islands in the archipelago and fishing and shipping have been an important part of life here.
+From the harbour it’s a just a short walk to some lovely walking trails.
+Some of the island’s most scenic spots are furthest up on the island’s northern side and down on the southern side.
+One lookout point that is well worth a visit is Radarberget, where you get a fantastic view of the entire archipelago.